Ali-aw/Graduation-Project/README.md

 # Additions About Car-Share App 🚘
 Car-Share is android based application for car sharing .

-The two main functions that app includes are -
+Main functions that app includes are -
 The app uses  Google Maps API

-Geocoding API (provides geocoding and reverse geocoding of addresses) Places API (returns information about places using HTTP requests)
+Geocoding API (provides geocoding and reverse geocoding of addresses)<br\>
+Places API (returns information about places using HTTP requests)<br\>
+All the goernorates,disticts,an regions in Lebanon are saved in firebase an displayed smartly in spinners then viewed  threw a list<br\>
+user can upload his favorate profile, the profile of the current user is store in storage...<br\>
+Google signin...
+slider displayed once the app is installed for the first time only<br\>

-Your android app is connected to Firebase project "senior1".
+Your android app is connected to Firebase project "senior1".<br\>
-That's all!
+That's all!<br\>
-Keep Going!!!
+Keep Going!!!<br\>
-Feel free to ask your doubts and contribute to this project.
+Feel free to ask your doubts and contribute to this project.<br\>
-Do ⭐ the repo if you like the work!🙌
+Do ⭐ the repo if you like the work!🙌<br\>